sineastra/JS-Applications-February-2021/08 Modular Applications/TeamManager/README.md

 <h2>Execution: </h2>

-1. __run npm install in terminal for lit-html and Page JS install__
+1. __run npm install while at the root(TeamManager) folder in terminal for lit-html and Page JS install__
 2. __run node server.js while at the server (server) folder in the terminal to run the Node JS server__
 3. __run npx lite-server while in the root (TeamManager) folder in the terminal, or use any server you like (http-server, live-server) etc.__